-The IRS settlement is a subtraction: the tax due for 2025 minus what you already handed over during the year through withholding.
+The IRS settlement is a subtraction: the tax due for 2025 minus what you already handed over during the year through retenção na fonte (withholding).
 Withheld too much?
 You get a refund.
 Too little?
 You get a bill.
-This simulator redoes that calculation for category A (employment income), step by step.
+This simulator redoes that calculation for category A (employment income), step by step, including the two mechanisms simple simulators ignore: the mínimo de existência and IRS Jovem.

 - 1